 TalkCampus app - mental health peer support

-The TalkCampus app is a FREE mental health support service for all UTS College students.
-Get instant support for your mental health any time of day and night - from people all around the world, in 25 languages.
+The TalkCampus app is a free mental health support service for you.
+Get instant support any time of day and night - from people all around the world, in 25 languages.

-It's a safe place to talk anonymously about whatever is on your mind.
+It's a safe place to talk anonymously about whatever’s on your mind.
 No bullying.
 No judgement.
-Just people who get you.
+Just people who understand you.

 Learn more